 The morning exercise program is a rigorous physical education program by any standards.
 The entire community—students and faculty alike—spends at least one hour participating in a variety of workouts five days of the week.
 Many exercises include a combination of swimming, running, and calisthenics; other offerings center on team sports such as water polo, volleyball, or ultimate Frisbee, while yoga and freediving opportunities develop flexibility and concentration.

-By the third week of the semester, students must decide on a specialized course of training in preparation for one of two pinnacle challenges: a half-marathon or 3.5-mile “super swim.”
-Three workouts per week are dedicated to this effort, with every Saturday set aside as a long exercise.
-Other notable workouts include three physical assessments: a combined run and swim—that allows students to track their progress throughout the semester, and a triathlon in the final week of the semester.
-The focus of physical education at The Island School is individual improvement.
+By the third week of the semester, students must decide on a specialized course of training in preparation for one of two pinnacle challenges: a half-marathon or 4-mile “super swim.”
+Three workouts per week are dedicated to this effort.
+Other notable workouts include three physical assessments: a combined run and swim that allows students to track their progress throughout the semester.

 - DAY 3 (Wednesday)- Sleep-in morning.
 An optional sunrise free dive is also available a few times during the semester, depending on weather and participation.